cbcrg/melanogaster-pergola-reproduce/README.md

     -with-docker
 ```

-## Sushi visualization
+##  Results

 The previous command generates a results folder that contains the plots used in the paper figure:

-* A Sushi plot the intervals corresponding to chasing behavior annotated using [Jaaba](http://jaaba.sourceforge.net/).
-* A Sushi plot of each of the variables derived from the flies trajectories using [CTRAX](http://ctrax.sourceforge.net/).
-This variables are used by JAABA to train the classifier and predict the intervals annotated as chasing behavior.
-* A volcano plot that shows the fold change of the variables from intervals annotated as chansing behavior and the rest of the trajectory, the magnitude of the change, and how significant it is.
+* A boxplot comparing the fraction of time performing chase behavior of the GAL4 mutant and the control group
-* A box plot for each of the variables comparing chase annotated intervals and non-annotated.
+* Two figures created using [Gviz](https://bioconductor.org/packages/release/bioc/html/Gviz.html) displaying the intervals annotated as chasing behavior from the GAL4 and the pBDPGAL4 groups.
+* Two figures created using [Sushi](https://bioconductor.org/packages/release/bioc/html/Sushi.html) displaying the intervals annotated as chasing behavior from the GAL4 and the pBDPGAL4 groups.
-* Besides in the results folder you can find all the intermediate files used for the rendering of the data.
+* A folder containing all the necessary files to render the intervals annotated as chasing behavior from the GAL4 and the pBDPGAL4 groups using [IGV](http://software.broadinstitute.org/software/igv/)

-**Note**: Sushi is a R/Bioconductor package, designed for the creation of publication-quality plots for genomic visualizations, more info [here](https://www.bioconductor.org/packages/release/bioc/html/Sushi.html).